microsoft/ivy/examples/specification.md

 "protocol" satisfies its service specification like this:

     $ ivy_check trivnet.ivy

-    trying ext:intf.send...
+    The following actions are present:
+        trivnet.ivy: line 21: intf.recv
+        trivnet.ivy: line 17: intf.send

+    The following initializers are present:
+        trivnet.ivy: line 13: spec.init[after]

+    Any assertions in initializers must be checked ...
+PASS

+    The following program assertions are treated as guarantees: in action intf.recv when called from intf.send: trivnet.ivy: line 21: guarantee ...
+PASS

     OK

+Ivy checked that the precondition of `intf.recv` is true whenever it is called by `intf.send`.
 We don't even need an inductive invariant in this case, because the assertion is true when `intf.send` is executed in any context.

 To get a better idea of what is happening with `before` and `implements`, we can print out the program that results from inserting